-The Programme intends to contract an International Consultant (further referred as "Lead international Consultant") to lead the team of three consultants (two international and one national) assigned to provide a holistic, impartial and trustworthy review of the electoral assistance to CEC, in accordance with the Terms of Reference for the review, attached as Annex 3 to the Procurement Notice.
+The Programme intends to contract an International Consultant (further referred as "International Consultant") to join the team of three consultants (two international and one national) assigned to provide a holistic, impartial and trustworthy review of the electoral assistance in accordance with the Terms of Reference for the review, attached as Annex 3 to the Procurement Notice.

-The Lead international Consultant will have the responsibility for the overall co-ordination of the review and for the overall quality and timely submission of the Review Report to UNDP.
-He/She is expected to provide leadership to the other two members of the Review team, in the execution of this assignment, in accordance with the abovementioned responsibilities.
+The International Consultant will contribute to the overall quality and timely submission by the review team, of the Review Report to UNDP.
+He / She is expected to participate in the implementation of the following activities: